Rymedy/artist-searcher/README.md

 Users may be able to log into a development mode app without having been allowlisted by the developer.
 However, API requests with an access token associated to that user and app will receive a 403 status code error.

 Read more [here](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).

+The following account has access and can be used to make API requests:
+Email: spotify.artist.searcher@gmail.com
+Password: banAEJStuI6Jcms